Home/Blog/Well-Being/Health Benefits/Eucalyptus Oil (Nilgiri Tel): Uses & Benefits

 Benefits of Eucalyptus oil (Nilgiri oil)

 Eucalyptus oil offers many benefits beyond its refreshing scent.
 It serves as a potent air freshener, effectively combating unpleasant odours.
-Additionally, its anti-allergic properties make it useful for allergy relief, while its antiseptic qualities make it ideal for disinfecting surfaces.
-Eucalyptus oil can also soothe sore throats, repel insects, alleviate joint pain, combat viral infections, and promote oral health.
+Additionally, its anti-allergic properties make it useful for allergy relief, while its antiseptic qualities make it suitable for disinfecting surfaces.
+Eucalyptus oil can also soothe sore throats, repel insects, ease joint pain, combat viral infections, and promote oral health.

 2. Effective anti-allergic